Xunnamius/black-flag-extensions/README.md

 | [`check`][13]               | N/A                                 |
 | [`subOptionOf`][14]         | N/A                                 |

-Further, the checks enabled by these configuration keys:
+Note that the checks enabled by these configuration keys:

 - Are run on Black Flag's [second][15] parsing pass except where noted.
 This allows BFE to perform checks against argument _values_ in addition to the